kalendar/assessments/writing/startTips.md

 * Which suggested strategies from the feedback are you committed to using this term?
 Explain why you are committed to using those strategies.

-* You can view the directions and scoring criteria by clicking the *help* button while taking the assessment.
+* You can view the directions and scoring criteria by clicking the *help* button while writing the essay.